849 Logo (5k)

 __ Wilderness permit reservation.

-__ Scout camp reservation and tour permit.
+__ Scout camp reservation.
 (If required)

 __ Fresh food.